 Is sitting too much dangerous for your health?
 Yes it is.
 There are a few health topics on which most doctors and health experts agree — and this is definitely one of them.

-Now, a new Australian study led by the University of Sydney has found more evidence that sitting too much increases the risk of dying.
+An Australian study led by the University of Sydney has found more evidence that sitting too much increases the risk of dying.
 This was even after taking into account physical activity, weight and health status of study participants.
-The study of more than 200,000 Australians is published in the March 26 issue of the Archives of Internal Medicine.
+The study of more than 200,000 Australians is published in the Archives of Internal Medicine.